shopware-vagrant/shopware-vagrant/README.md

 #### Webgrind profiler
 Activate the profiler function of the addon.
 Instead of a browser-extension ?XDEBUG_PROFILE as GET parameter is also possible.

+#### Grunt & Browsersync
+Grunt output is available in a screen session named grunt.
+Accessible via `vagrant ssh -c 'screen -r grunt'` and can be closed via `Ctrl-A` and `Ctrl-D`
+Port 3001 to get Browser GUI

 ### FAQ